djangocon/2023.djangocon.us/_presenters/mike-hoolehan.md

 website: null
 ---

 Mike is a software developer living in Tallinn, Estonia.
-Although his list of former hobbies is expansive and every-growing, his love of software is constant keeps him curious and enthusiastic after 20 years of professional software development across numerous languages and frameworks.
+Although his list of former hobbies is expansive and every-growing, his love of software is constant and keeps him curious and enthusiastic after 20 years of professional software development across numerous languages and frameworks.
 Currently, Mike is following his bliss with Django, Flutter, bike-touring, camping, and tabletop gaming.